hafizadha/NBAProject/README.md

 IMPORTANT NOTE:

-Code must be run in Android Studio IDE
+- Code must be run using the Android Studio IDE in order to function
-JSONs file must be manually imported into the Firestore's Realtime Database THE BASIC REQUIREMENTS OF THE TOPIC CAN BE FOUND IN THESE JAVA CLASSES :-
+- JSONs file must be manually imported into the Firestore's Realtime Database

+THE BASIC REQUIREMENTS OF THE TOPIC CAN BE FOUND IN THESE JAVA CLASSES :-

 1.1 Build a championship contender team: